dwp/uc-historic-data-importer/README.md

 First bring up the containerized versions of hbase, aws and dks:

     make up-ancillary

+Then arrange for their docker level network names and IPs to be in your hosts files:

+    ./hosts.sh

 Create a run configuration with the environment variable `SPRING_CONFIG_LOCATION` pointing to `resources/application-ide.properties` and a main class of